-Business analytics, and more specifically visual analytics, help people see data in a way that is easier to understand.
-We use pictures or graphical representations of numbers so we can quickly sort information and know what it means.
+Business analytics and dashboards help people see data in a way that is easier to understand.
+We use visual representations of numbers so we can quickly sort information and make decisions based on what we learn.
 Because pictures are processed 60,000 X faster than text, visual analytics can help us learn faster and retain information longer.

 In organizations, managers and leaders have traditionally been the driving force behind analytics.
-Analytics are used to help understand operating environments, improve performance and achieve goals: whether those are higher revenues, increased productivity, greater cost-effectiveness, or higher employee engagement or customer loyalty.
+Analytics are used to help improve performance and achieve goals: whether those are higher revenues, increased productivity, greater cost-effectiveness, or better customer experiences.

 According to research carried out by MIT and IBM, top-performing companies are twice as likely to apply business analytics to activities.
 Organizations need to know what is happening now, what is likely to happen next and what actions should be taken to get the optimal results.
 Salesforce reports that “high-performing sales teams are 3.5 X more likely than underperforming teams to use sales analytics.
 Across teams at all levels, we’ll see a 58% increase in sales analytics use from 2015 to 2016.”